 Mayada is an internationally trained doctor who started volunteering at Sanctuary Refugee Health Centre in July 2016.
 She thereafter became an employee helping with interpretation and administrative tasks.

 Afnan first joined Sanctuary Refugee Health Centre as a volunteer in September 2015 and has completed a Master’s degree in Public Health.
-Today, she is part of the administrative team working in referral processes and as the New Patient Intake Coordinator.
+At Sanctuary, she has helped with the referral system, created policy, and refined the new patient intake process.

 Will is a university student with plans to become a doctor working in refugee care, and he has found Sanctuary to be a wonderful space to encourage that pursuit!
 He’s been a member of the team since September 2016 and is currently the Clinic Coordinator at SRHC.